ordinalpunks/ordinalpunks.sandbox/README.md

 ### /men

-Turn your "vanilla" ordinal punks into an all-men punk edition...
+Turn your "classic" ordinal punks into an all-men punk edition...

 ![](men/i/men.png)